 Mandisa Thomas is the founder and President of Black Nonbelievers.
 She has multiple media appearances to her credit, including CBS Sunday Morning, CNN.com, and Playboy, The Humanist, and JET magazines.
 She has been a guest on shows such as NPR’s 1A and The Humanist Hour, as well as the documentaries Contradiction and My Week in Atheism.
 Mandisa currently serves on the Boards for American Atheists and is the current chair of the board nominating committee for the American Humanist Association, and previously for Foundation Beyond Belief and the Secular Coalition for America.
 She is also an active speaker and has presented at conferences for the Freedom from Religion Foundation, Secular Student Alliance, and many others.

 Mandisa was named the Unitarian Universalist Humanist Association’s 2018 Person of the Year.
 As the president of Black Nonbelievers, Inc., Mandisa works to encourage more Blacks to come out and stand strong with their nonbelief in the face of such strong religious pressures.

-[Presentation] Walking the Talk: How to Effectively Diversify Secular Groups
+[SUNDAY SUMMIT Panel Discussion] Walking the Talk: How to Diversify Secular Groups

 Although there have been numerous discussions about improving diversity and inclusion within the secular community, many groups still struggle with effectively doing so.
-Mandisa Thomas, founder and president of Black Nonbelievers, will discuss how to implement actions that will increase and retain a more diverse membership and also provide opportunities for collaboration.
+Mandisa Thomas, founder and president of Black Nonbelievers, will lead a panel discussion on how to implement actions that will increase and retain a more diverse membership and also provide opportunities for collaboration.